FireDragon9/FireDragon9/README.md

 👾: I'm also a console enthusiast.
 Not only the games, but the hardware it self!

-  I love jailbreaking and I'm starting to learn making homebrew projects for the PS2.
+  I love jailbreaking and I want to learn how to make homebrew apps for them!

 --------------------------------------------------------------------------------------------------------------------------------------